ramon-alexander-sosich/ramon-alexander-sosich.github.io/edt.md

 ## 8. Future Development

-Planned expansions include:
+EDT is intended as a long-term conceptual research programme and open-science framework.
+Planned future developments include:

-- A full theoretical monograph
+- Publication of a full theoretical monograph expanding and refining the EDT framework.
-- Empirical operationalisation
+- Development of domain-specific conceptual papers and micro-papers exploring individual constructs, mechanisms, and applications.
+- Submission of focused conceptual derivatives to peer-reviewed scholarly journals.
+- Operationalisation of EDT constructs into empirically testable propositions and research questions.
-- Measurement tools for ethical dissonance
+- Development of measurement approaches for ethical dissonance and related constructs.
-- Case studies in scientific decision‑making
+- Case studies and applied analyses across scientific, organisational, healthcare, and institutional contexts.
-- Integration with meta‑scientific reform literature
+- Integration with meta-scientific, psychological, and organisational research literatures.
+- Empirical investigation of selected EDT propositions through future honours, postgraduate, or collaborative research where appropriate.
+- Encouragement of independent scholarly critique, extension, refinement, and testing of EDT concepts by other researchers.

 ---